Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 }
 ```

-## Adding MultiTenant functionality to an existing Db Context
+## Adding MultiTenant functionality to an existing DbContext
 Start by adding the `Finbuckle.MultiTenant` package to the project:
 ```{.bash}
 dotnet add package Finbuckle.MultiTenant